top of page

 Senior Fellow on Misinformation and Artificial Intelligence

-Devansh Agarwal, a junior at Los Altos High School, is a leader, an entrepreneur, and an activist.
-He acts as the CEO of a social media agency he formed with 6 other students, and he frequently engages with his community by supporting elderly residents at the local Senior Center, organizing walkathons in memory of his passed friend, and holding food drives for community food banks.
-With his multidisciplinary background in technology, political science, and psychology, Devansh works to combat prolific misinformation and fake news targeting vulnerable groups of people.
+Devansh Agarwal, an incoming student at Dartmouth College, is a leader, an entrepreneur, and an activist.
+In addition to his work at the Los Altos Institution, Devansh was the CEO of a social media agency he formed with 6 other students, and he has chartered two independent clubs at his high school.
+He also frequently engages with his community, volunteering at his local Senior Center, organizing walkathons in memory of his passed friend, and holding food drives for community food banks.

 1701627413790_edited.jpg